 Can you eat fruit on a ketogenic diet?
-In short, it’s best to avoid most fruits except for berries, which you can eat in moderation.
-Below, we’ll take a look at some of the fruits you can eat on a low carb diet and what you should avoid.
+In short, it’s best to avoid most fruits except for berries, avocados, olives, and tomatoes, which you can eat in moderation.
+Below, we’ll take a closer look at some of the best keto fruits you can eat on a low carb diet and what you should avoid.

 Common Fruit and Their Carb Counts

 If you’re on a low-carb, ketogenic diet and want to indulge in some fruit occasionally, that’s no problem at all.
 Try to stick with berries and lower carb fruit that can fit within your macro ranges.
-Remember that you want to stick to 30g or less carbohydrate intake per day.
+Remember that you want to stick to 30g or less of carbohydrate intake per day to help stimulate and sustain ketosis.

-Below, you’ll find a list of some of the lowest carb fruits, their respective carb counts per 100g, and the average size of that serving.
-Scroll down to see a more in-depth explanation of each fruit and some ideas on which fruit to avoid completely.
+Below the chart, you will find a more in-depth explanation of each fruit and some ideas on which fruit to avoid completely.
 At the bottom, you can find a visual list of all common fruits and their respective carb counts per serving.

 |Fruit Type||Net Carbs (per 100g)||Serving Equivalent|